razlevio/cs50/README.md

 <h1 align="center"> CS50 </h1>

-This repository created for hosting my Harvard University <a href="https://cs50.harvard.edu/x/2021/">CS50</a> problem sets solutions.
+This repository created for hosting my Harvard University <a href="https://cs50.harvard.edu/x/2021/">CS50</a> problem sets solutions.xx

 ## Course Description
 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming.
 Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.
 Problem sets inspired by the arts, humanities, social sciences, and sciences. <a href="https://cs50.harvard.edu/x/2021/">CS50</a> katas.